souktha/souktha.github.io/hardware/bch15_7_5_hw/index.rst

 Some sample of waveforms captured  from the test bench based on this algorithm is shown for various situation of bit(s) error.
+The simulation is for 100MHZ FPGA clock.

 .. figure:: ../../images/hardware/bch1575_033e.JPG